Queen of Hearts drawing on Monday 1 March 2021 @ 7 PM - estimated pot $44,692 as of last Monday.

 2021 Membership Cards behind the Bar

-There are quite a few Legion, Auxiliary and Son's cards (maybe 50) behind the bar waiting to be picked up by members.
-Please make an effort to pick yours up by the end of January - Thank you.
+There are quite a few Legion, Auxiliary and Son's cards (maybe 40) behind the bar waiting to be picked up by members.
+Please make an effort to pick yours up as soon as possible - Thank you.

-With one major lottery jackpot (Mega Millions) waiting to be won by somebody, it pays dividends to purchase your winning lottery ticket here at post 62.
+While there was no big winner in Arizona, it pays dividends to purchase your winning lottery ticket here at Post 62.
 According to arizonalottery.com, besides getting a 6.5% commission on all lottery sales (one of the highest in the country), there is a $50,000 payout to the post for selling a winning Powerball or Mega Millions jackpot ticket (it doesn’t come out of your winnings).
 So, think about that before your purchase that next lottery ticket.
 Thank you

 Games, karaoke allowed once again